mafalb/python-ftputil/README.txt

 -------------

-The documentation for ftputil can be found in the file ftputil.txt (reStructured Text format) or ftputil.html (recommended, generated from ftputil.txt).
+The documentation for ftputil can be found in the file ftputil.txt (reStructuredText format) or ftputil.html (recommended, generated from ftputil.txt).

 Prerequisites